Israel-Anaba/My-simple-Calculator/README.md

 # My-simple-Calculator

-A simple calculator project with python
+A simple calculator project with python that employs the use loops and other useful tools.

 This is a simple calculator written in python.